Health Psychology Program Overview

 These are the questions at the heart of health psychology—a rapidly growing field in need of professionals to provide psychological services to those with medical illness.

 The University of the Sciences of Philadelphia is one of the only master’s programs in the country with a curriculum focused specifically on health psychology.
-We prepare students to thrive in careers in health-related research and the delivery of mental health services.
+We prepare students to thrive in careers in health-related research.
 The program can also serve as a springboard to a doctoral degree.

 From Discovery to Application

-We base our program on the scientist-practitioner model of professional psychology.
-You will receive training in both the scientific foundations of clinical health psychology and the most modern, scientifically established practice skills.
+We base our program in applied experimental psychology.
+You will receive training in the scientific foundations of clinical health psychology; work closely with faculty on their research, all in the context of evidence-based practice.
 Disciplines covered in the program include:

 - Cognitive behavior therapy